trilinos/TrilinosWiki/Policies--|-Testing.md

 **Memory Testing**: Most Secondary Tested Code [ [Current Memory testing Results](https://testing.sandia.gov/cdash/index.php?project=Trilinos&display=project&filtercount=2&showfilters=1&filtercombine=and&field1=buildname/string&compare1=66&value1=_MEMCHECK&field2=buildstarttime/date&compare2=83&value2=1%20days%20ago&collapse=0)]

+**NOTE: REGULAR MEMORY/VALGRIND TESTING IS CURRENTLY DISABLED!!!**

-Every day a subset of Trilinos packages and tests are run through Valgrind to find some forms of memory issues.
+Every day a subset of Trilinos packages and tests are run through Valgrind and posed to CDash to find some forms of memory issues.
 Note that the memory checking tests can be quite long which is the reason why only a portion of memory issues are being checked currently.

 Currently the test category used for Memory testing is `Trilinos_TEST_CATEGORIES=NIGHTLY` which matches to the `CATEGORIES` options `BASIC` or` NIGHTLY` passed into [`TRIBITS_ADD_TEST()`](https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-test) and [`TRIBITS_ADD_ADVANCED_TEST()`](https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-advanced-test) in the test CMakeLists.txt files.